ibexa/documentation-developer/docs/guide/multisite.md

 ### Configuration parameters

+The two configuration parameters, `location_id` and `excluded_uri_prefixes` are taken into account in several places, for example in URL alias lookups for incoming web requests, and URL alias path generation in Twig templates.
+In addition you need to consider them when generating site paths in your layout, or other places rendering site/tree structure.

 #### `location_id`

-`content.tree_root.location_id` sets the Location ID of the content root.
-The API is limited to ("jailed" within) this root, and nothing above this level will be accessible by default.
+`content.tree_root.location_id` sets the Location ID of the content root of your site and nothing above this level will be accessible by default.
 This parameter can be filtered using the `excluded_uri_prefixes` parameter.

 #### `excluded_uri_prefixes`